 Your subconscious mind is like a background app on your phone—it’s always running, absorbing details from your environment and experiences, and it can shape your actions without you even realizing it.
-The catch is that it often treats stress or negative reactions as alarms for survival, which can lead to unnecessary stress and hinder your progress toward your goals.
+The catch is that it often treats stress as an alarm for survival, hindering your progress toward your goals.

 But there’s good news: you can update the software of your subconscious to work for you, not against you.
 This is especially crucial if you’re in a leadership role or aiming for one.
 The sooner you start fine-tuning your subconscious, the better.